tensorchord/pg_bm25.rs/README.md

 - `bm25_catalog.bm25_limit (integer)`: The maximum number of documents to return in a search.
 Default is 1, minimum is 1, and maximum is 65535.
 - `bm25_catalog.enable_index (boolean)`: Whether to enable the bm25 index.
 Default is false.
 - `bm25_catalog.segment_growing_max_page_size (integer)`: The maximum page count of the growing segment.
 When the size of the growing segment exceeds this value, the segment will be sealed into a read-only segment.
 Default is 1, minimum is 1, and maximum is 1,000,000.

+## License
+This project is licensed under the [GNU Affero General Public License v3.0](./LICENSE) and as commercial software.
+For commercial licensing, please contact us at support@tensorchord.ai.